Home » Dubai, Middle East, Travel, UAE

 Burj al Arab to the far right

 The heat of the desert was palpable.
 The air was thick and heavy making movements slow and strained.
 After a fourteen hour flight, jetlag and weariness invited restful sleep.
-The allure of the air conditioned hotel room at Le Méridien Mina Seyahi Beach Resort and Marina, as tempting as it was, did not match that of the sparkling Arabian Gulf below.
+The allure of the air conditioned hotel room at Le Méridien Mina Seyahi Beach Resort and Marina, as tempting as it was, did not match that of the sparkling waters of the Persian Gulf below.

 sparkling beach